EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 JS scripts used for fetching flight data from <https://flirt.eha.io/>

 flirt.eha.io uses [Meteor](https://www.meteor.com/) for its data-layer.
-We can exploit its remote procedure ([Meteor Methods](https://guide.meteor.com/methods.html)) and query the backend for flights leaving a given region (city, country, airport, etc).
+We can exploit its remote procedure calls ([Meteor Methods](https://guide.meteor.com/methods.html)) and query the backend for flights leaving a given region (city, country, airport, etc).

 ## Usage